sardaar11/ASTM-D86-numerical-simulation/README.md

 - **LU Decomposition**: Applied to solve linear systems efficiently as part of the iterative methods.
 - **Inverse Matrix Calculation via Gaussian Elimination**: Used to compute matrix inverses, necessary for solving linear equations.

+Check the `utils.py` file, the implementation of some useful numerical methods are in there.

 ## Usage Instructions

 ### Prerequisites